AdobeDocs/campaign-classic.en/help/configuration/using/adding-additional-sql-functions.md

 >
 >Make sure to complete the @label attribute: this is the name that will be displayed in the list of available functions.
 If you do not enter anything, the group will not have a name.
 However, if you enter a name other than the existing name, the name of the entire group will change.

-If you wish to add functions to several different groups, you can make several `<group>  elements become tracked in the same list. </group>`
+If you wish to add functions to several different groups, you can make several `<group>`  elements become tracked in the same list.

-Finally, a `<group>  element can contain the definition of one or several functions, that is the purpose of the package file.
-The  <function>   element is detailed in the following paragraph.  </function> </group>`
+Finally, a `<group>` element can contain the definition of one or several functions, that is the purpose of the package file.
+The  `<function>`   element is detailed in the following paragraph.

-## Function descriptor <function></function> {#function-descriptor--function-}
+## Function descriptor &lt;function>&lt;/function> {#function-descriptor--function-}

 The case presented here is a general case whereby we wish to provide the **function implementation**.